Check out our updated for 2019 “Non-Profit Theater Survey,” which shows how many small towns have saved and supported their local theaters.

 Historic Preservation Committee Meeting

-In the previous meetings the Developer and town presented some documents, they are here for you to read up on prior to the next meeting (if you are so inclined).
+In the meetings the Developer and town presented multiple documents, they are here for you to read.

 - Thornton Tomasetti’s historic review was done on behalf of the Developer

 - Clarke Caton Hintz’s historic review was done on behalf of the HPC

 - Clarke Caton Hintz’s historic review, updated April 29, 2019.